Optimizing image processing in Rust with parallelism and Rayon

 Utilizing open-source libraries for image manipulation

-We'll use the image
+We will use the image

 crate, a popular open-source library in Rust for image processing tasks.
 Add